A Serious Tennis Fan’s Top 10 Tips for the 2025 US Open (Tickets and More)

 - My annotated Ashe Stadium SHADE map

-- Ashe “Iteractive Seat Viewer” to give you a sense of what view is like from specific seats – which from my experience tends to make seats look like they’re closer than they actually feel when you’re there, but helpful nonetheless.
+- Ashe “Interactive Seat Viewer” to give you a sense of what view is like from specific seats – which from my experience tends to make seats look like they’re closer than they actually feel when you’re there, but helpful nonetheless.

 Louis Armstrong Stadium